Elmer-Carballo/Event-Tracker/README.md

+# Event-Tracker
+The event tracker created for CSSE-350: Software Engineering.

 ## 1. Introduction
 The Event Tracker is a website designed to make organizing ones schedule easier, more specifically for athletes and coaches.